"How long does it take to get organic traffic to my blog posts?"

-Don't get me wrong, I'm a supporter of "AI" tools in the writing process (although so far they are algorithms and formulas vs. true AI, but I digress).
-Tools like Jarvis for example are great when used as starting points but I don't believe in letting them have free reign of content.
+I'm a supporter of "AI" tools in the writing process (although so far they are algorithms and formulas vs. true AI, but I digress).
+Tools like Jarvis for example, are great when used as starting points, but I don't believe in letting them have free rein over content.
 Much of what they produce will be totally nonsensical or just awkward.

 When these tools for automatically creating content are used, I think about half of the content needs updated to sound natural.

-I take pride in my writing and don't plan on giving way to the robots anytime soon.
-Surfer SEO makes it so that I can leverage AI but with accurate context.
+I take pride in my writing and don't plan on giving way to the robots soon.
+Surfer SEO makes it so that I can leverage AI with accurate context.

-It is incredible at finding the user intent behind topics as well so you won't find yourself forcing keywords that aren't related to your topic (assuming that you used the proper keywords for your content editor topic creation).
+It is incredible to find the user intent behind topics as well, so you won't force keywords that aren't related to your topic (assuming that you use the proper keywords for your content editor topic creation).

 Favorite Thing #3 Kills Writer's Block

 Surfer SEO makes writing feel like a game.
-It takes most of the guesswork out of things.
+It takes most of the guesswork out.

-I don't believe it necessarily sped up my content creation though.
+I don't believe it sped up my content creation though.

-I had to find ways to optimize my score without sounding robotic and it often made me realize my content needed to be longer than I had planned.
-Sometimes I'd be writing about a topic and realize that to rank that article, I needed to actually educate myself on a few other related points that should be included.
+I had to find ways to optimize my score without sounding robotic, and it often made me realize my content needed to be longer than I had planned.
+Sometimes I'd be writing about a topic and realize that ranking that article, I needed to actually educate myself on a few other related points that should be included.

 Surfer SEO Pricing

-They don't offer a free trial but they do offer a 7 day money back guarantee.
+They don't offer a free trial but they offer a 7 day money-back guarantee.

 Surfer SEO Alternatives

-There are a number of other tools that work similarly to Surfer SEO.
+There are several other tools that work similarly to Surfer SEO.
 Like I said, I've used a lot of them.
-There are literally too many keyword research tools to list here, and I don't recommend Surfer SEO as a all-in-one keyword research solution, so I'm going to focus on other on page SEO (on page optimization) software alternatives to Surfer SEO.
+There are literally too many keyword research tools to list here, and I don't recommend Surfer SEO as an all-in-one keyword research solution, so I'm going to focus on other on-page SEO (on-page optimization) software alternatives to Surfer SEO.